 Applying for Gifted & Talented Secondary Selective Entrance Programs

-***REGISTRATIONS of INTEREST for 2021 ARE NOW OPEN***
+***APPLICATIONS for 2021 ARE NOW OPEN***

 Each year the Department of Education Gifted and Talented Branch provides an opportunity for students in Year 6 to apply to gain entry into Gifted and Talented Education Programs.
 Comet Bay College is one of the schools where a state accredited academic program exists and where entry is only available via a state-wide selection process conducted by the Department of Education.

 Applications for students applying for the Gifted and Talented Program for 2021 will close on Sunday, February 9, 2020.

 Applications are open to students in Year 6 in 2020, entering Year 7 in 2021.
 Limited places may also be available for students entering Years 9, 10 and 11 in 2021.